-Scientists may not be as appealing as they were in the early 20th century.
+Scientists may not be as exciting as they were in the early 20th century.
 In an era where the world is waffling in its commitment to natural sciences, it is reassuring to hear Stephen Hawking defend this esoteric field for its own sake.
-As the title implies, ‘A Brief History of Time’ is a succinct review of this challenging task, providing the reader with a jaunty summary of key cosmological ideas including multidimensional space, the inflationary universe, and the cosmic fates that explain the construction and potential destruction of the universe.
-He discusses two major theories, relativity and quantum physics, that modern scientists use to describe the universe.
-Finally, he talks about the search for a unifying theory that explains everything in the universe in a coherent manner.
+As the title implies, ‘A Brief History of Time’ is a succinct review of this challenging task, providing the reader with a summary of key cosmological ideas including multidimensional space, the inflationary universe, and the cosmic fates that explain the construction and potential destruction of the universe.
+He discusses two major theories, relativity, and quantum physics, that modern scientists use to describe the universe.
+Finally, he talks about the search for a unifying theory that coherently explains everything in the universe.

-At the beginning of the book, the author sums up the situation competently by describing how the mankind has continued to evolve its thinking about the creation of the universe and slowly continues to wean away from the belief of a divine creator, and his hand in every day events that we now understand better.
-He is humble enough to agree that at the end of the day, even after all these years of study, it is not possible produce infallible theories.
+At the beginning of the book, the author sums up the situation competently by describing how the humankind has continued to evolve its thinking about the creation of the universe and slowly continues to wean away from the belief of a divine creator, and his hand in everyday events that we now understand better.
+He is humble enough to agree that at the end of the day, even after all these years of study, it is not possible to produce infallible theories.
 He readily admits the current limitations of physics and what he wishes it’ll be able to overcome in our lifetime.
 Every time, we observe an event that confirms a theory, the theory is strengthened.
-But the very second we observe a single event the disproves it, we have to move beyond it in search of a new theory.
+But the very second we observe a single event that disproves it, we have to move beyond it in search of a new theory.
 The best statement in the book probably is the one that talks about the validity of the various theories that have been mentioned.
-Some theories might be more universally established due to their ability to be confirm through countless observations, however, they are still theories and there are several questions still about the creation of the universe that we have not been able to answer as yet including why and how the universe was born.
+Some theories might be more universally established due to their ability to be confirmed through many observations.
+However, they are still theories, and there are several questions again about the creation of the universe that we have not been able to answer as yet including why and how the universe was born.

 “However, if we do discover a complete theory … it should in time be understandable in broad principle by everyone, not just a few scientists.
 Then we shall all, philosophers, scientists, and just ordinary people, be able to take part in the discussion of the question of why it is that we and the universe exist.
 If we find the answer to that, it would be the ultimate triumph of human reason – for then we would know the mind of God.”

 What roles has modern science left for God in a universe such as we currently understand it?
-Hawking muses frequently about this, and is rather entertaining.
+Hawking frequently muses about this and is somewhat entertaining.
 Does he refer to God as an actual being?
 Or the metaphorical unknowable from which he is snatching the secrets of the universe?
 Who really knows?

-As an insignificant clump of star dust who has read this book, I feel a boom in my understanding of the universe.
+As an insignificant clump of stardust who has read this book, I feel a boom in my understanding of the universe.
 I think everyone as a citizen of this universe should read this book.
 It challenges how you think.
 I know for sure that I had ideas running through my head during/after reading this book.
 This book is what it says, as with all nonfiction books.
-This is a book I genuinely enjoyed.
+‘A Brief History of Time’ is a book I genuinely enjoyed.
 This work is a masterpiece.
 All hail the hawk!